-Although friends' influence is very important for young people in that age, only about a third of the respondents (29,7%) admitted that their friends were a factor in the sensitisation to social and civic issues.
+Although the friends' influence is very important for the youngsters in that age, only about a third of the respondents (29,7%) admitted that their friends were a factor in the sensitisation to social and civic issues.

-Participation in volunteering activities (16,7%) and sports club (10,4%) had not been shown as single factors (i.e. these always come in addition to other influences).
-Nevertheless, being acknowledged as influencing factors is a positive sign, which confirms the importance of the collaboration between families and school with other stakeholders from the sphere of informal learning and sports for shaping the civic competences of young people.
+Participation in volunteering activities (16,7%) and the sports club (10,4%) had not been shown as single factors (i.e. these always come in addition to other influences).
+Nevertheless, being acknowledged as influencing factors is a positive sign, which confirms the importance of the collaboration between families and school with other stakeholders from the sphere of the informal learning and sports for shaping the civic competences of young people.

-Estimating the benefits from the awareness raising experience, approx. 68% of the respondents consider that it was useful, among them: 38% better understand situations of discrimination; 20,8% know better how to protect themselves and others, and 9,4% are trying to avoid them.
+Estimating the benefits from the awareness raising experience, approx. 68% of the respondents consider that it was useful, among them: 38% understand the discrimination situations better; 20,8% know better how to protect themselves and the others, and 9,4% are trying to avoid them.

-However, almost 13% of young people think that this experience was useless for them, while those who are not sure about the benefits are 18,8%.
+However, almost 13% of the young people think that this experience was useless for them, while those who are not sure about the benefits are 18,8%.

-3. Students' suggestions to improve social and civic education in Bulgaria
+3. Students' suggestions to improve social and civic education in France